 Fitting Solid Wood Flooring Around Stairs

-- Plan stair transitions early.
+✔ Plan stair transitions early

-- Maintain pattern direction consistently.
+✔ Maintain pattern direction consistently

-- Avoid small triangular edge cuts where possible.
+✔ Avoid small triangular edge cuts

-Use stair nosing profiles designed specifically for wood flooring installations.
+✔ Use suitable stair nosing profiles

 Fitting Boards Along Curved or Uneven Walls